sooeunoh/influencers/README.md

 - **termination_year** :
 Year when individuals terminate their activities.
 Raw columns with clear representation of termination will be standardized as termination_year.

-Example to Understand the difference among record_year, source_load_year and bl_collect_year Let’s take a look at `ar_staffers` as an example.
+Example to understand the difference among record_year, source_load_year and bl_collect_year.
+Let’s take a look at `ar_staffers` as an example.

 | Time Standardized Column  |  record_year |  source_load_year |  bl_collect_year |